-- 5.2 Design Prerelease Features - 5.2.1 LRFD3 Steel Design Code.
-Rather than use the LRFD3 code which is a prerelease feature, users should use the AISC13 or AISC14 codes which are released features. - 5.2.2 ACI Concrete Code 318-99.
-Rather than use the 318-99 code which is a prerelease feature, users should use the 318-05 code which is a released feature. - 5.2.3 Design of Flat Plates Based on the Results of Finite Element Analysis (The DESIGN SLAB Command) - 5.2.4 ASCE4805 Steel Design Code.
+- 5.2 Design Prerelease Features - 5.2.1 Design of Flat Plates Based on the Results of Finite Element Analysis (The DESIGN SLAB Command) - 5.2.2 ASCE4805 Steel Design Code.
 This code is for the ultimate strength design of steel transmission pole structures.